cristinagalisteo/gitana/README.md

 ```
 gitana.R --tree big_tree_MP.file --file infoStrains_bigTree.tsv -l --bar 0.01 -H 60 -W 60 --fontsize 3 --nodesize 2 -x -0.004 -y 0.4 --xlim 0.3 --output big_tree_circular.png
-# gitana.R selected a size of 80x80 cm for the > 200 species of this tree.
-We selected bigger sheet size.
+# gitana.R selected a size of 80x80 cm by default for the > 200 species of this tree.
+We adjusted the sheet scale to a smaller area.
 Furthermore, we squeezed the tree to avoid white spaces in the middle using "--xlim".
-# -H: gitana.R selects 80 cm.
-However, we decided for a smaller sheet: 60 cm
+# -H: gitana.R selects 80 cm by default.
+However, we decided to set a smaller height: 60 cm
-# -W: gitana.R selects 80 cm.
-However, we decided for a smaller sheet: 60 cm
+# -W: gitana.R selects 80 cm by default.
+However, we decided to set a smaller width: 60 cm
 # --fontsize: the fontsize of the species names has been reduced from 5 to 3 to avoid overlapping
 # --nodesize: similarly, the font size of the nodes and bar text has been reduced from 4 to 2
 # --xlim: squeeze the tree closer to the middle as we are using values above 0